Website owners have always been concerned about the security of their websites.

 - Personalized support.
 Since selling SSL Certificates is our main activity, we ensure you with our 24/7/365 available customer service, which is always ready to receive your requests and solve any SSL Certificate problems.

 - Unlimited usage.
-You can use any type of paid SSL Certificates with any type of hosting services in any area without restrictions.
+You can use any type of paid SSL Certificates with any type of hosting service in any area without restrictions.

 - Care about customers.
 An SSL Certificate, tells your customers indirectly that you care about them, and you invest in their information security and comfort.
-Fraudsters can easily use free certificates for malicious purposes, but being a website owner willing to pay for an SSL Certificate is a guarantee to the customers that you and your business are trustworthy.
+Fraudsters can easily use free certificates for malicious purposes, but being a website owner willing to pay for a Business or an Extended Validation SSL Certificate is a guarantee to the customers that you and the company are trustworthy.